Why Choose Acupuncture Services at The Ohio State University Center Wexner Medical Center?

 - Menstrual cramps, menopausal symptoms and other women’s health issues

-Insurance Coverage for Massage
+Insurance Coverage for Acupuncture

 More and more health plans are covering acupuncture treatments when a physician recommends it.
 Check with your carrier to see if your plan covers acupuncture, and if you need a doctor’s referral.